Please see the specific criteria for each RFP. Generally, CCRF invites proposals for research projects which:

 CCA membership is preferred; however, CCRF accepts applications from all researchers in good standing with recognized professional associations.

 Ethics approvals, when required, are the sole responsibility of the applicant.
+Applicant confirmation of required ethics approvals is mandatory prior to grant disbursement.

 Our lean, 3-step submission process attracts dynamic projects from established and emerging researchers.